 However, if pop-ups are implemented correctly into your website then they do have a lot of benefits.
 They can help you attract leads, offer promotions, advertise new products, and help you get a few conversions along the way.

 Although pop-ups are traditionally frowned upon by the public they can help your business if they are crafted in a way that is appealing to your customer.

 How Should You Implement Pop-Ups?

-If you’re going to put pop-ups on your website we’d recommend going with the hover or lightbox style of pop-up.
+If you’re going to put pop-ups on your website we’d recommend going with the hover or lightbox style of the pop-up.
 It’ll be a lot less annoying to your visitors and you’ll probably get more conversions out of it.

 1. You shouldn’t mislead your audience.
-Attracting your visitors with false promises and misleading advertisements won’t do you any good and you won’t get any conversions our of your leads.
+Attracting your visitors with false promises and misleading advertisements won’t do you any good and you won’t get any conversions out of your leads.
 Be to the point and be truthful.
 If they’re interested in what you have to show then they’ll follow through.

 2. Don’t set audio or video to play automatically.
 This is probably one of the most annoying styles of pop-ups and that’s media that play instantly as you load a page.
 Users will get frustrated, especially if they can’t figure out how to cancel the noise, and leave before they get a chance to take a look at what you have to offer.

 3. Make your ads look pretty.
 Having pop-ups that are blinding to look at or not attractive isn’t going to grab the attention of your visitor so make sure they look professional.
 This means reducing the clutter and keeping them coherent with a clear CTA on display.